Skip to main content

 Sitting for long periods keeps the hips in a flexed position, which can lead to:

-Lower Back Compensation: When hips are stiff, the lower back "takes the hit" for every step you take, leading to chronic aches.
+When hips are stiff, the lower back "takes the hit" with every step, leading to chronic aches.

 Physical therapy for menopausal desk workers focuses on opening the hip chain and strengthening the posterior chain (glutes and hamstrings).
 By restoring hip mobility, we take pressure off your spine and help keep your joints lubricated and resilient.